 - Peak flow monitoring is done to measure the amount of air blown out of the lungs using a peak flow meter.
 This can also be done at home and is often recommended to monitor asthma symptoms in children.

 Doctors may also recommend CT scans for some children to exclude certain conditions.
-CT scan can give a better visualization of the lungs than chest radiographs.
+CT scanning can give a better visualization of the lungs and airways than chest radiographs.

 Treatment For Asthma